TAZARA Railway: Passenger service

-As of February 2016, two passenger trains per week traverse the entire TAZARA in each direction.
-Departures are on Tuesdays and Fridays in each direction.
-The brand new Express train travels Fridays from Dar and Tuesdays from New Kapiri Mposhi.
-The Ordinary train makes all possible stops, and the Express service makes fewer stops The entire journey, as scheduled, takes 36 hours, though delays can extend the trip to as long as 50 hours or more.
+TAZARA announced the resumption of passenger servies between Dar es Salaam and Kapiri Mposhi on 10 February 2026, one passenger train per week in each direction.
+Departures are on Fridays from Dar es Salaam and on Tuesdays from Kapiri Mposhi. from in each direction.
 Trains on the TAZARA are slower than overland bus service but cheaper and safer.
 The TAZARA trains have attracted foreign tourists wishing to see the landscape and wildlife along route.

 Rovos Rail of South Africa operates the Pride of Africa, a luxury train, that runs periodic tours from Cape Town to Dar es Salaam via the TAZARA.

 The TAZARA tracks are also used for passenger commuter rail service between Dar es Salaam and its suburbs.
 The Dar es Salaam commuter rail was launched in 2012 to relieve traffic congestion.
 The TAZARA offers two routes on its 20.5 km rail network.